-Degree(s) Offered: Master of Arts in Education (MAEd)

-Graduate Coordinator: Ereka Williams, Ph.D.
+School/College: School of Education Degree(s) Offered: Master of Arts in Education (MAEd) Graduate Coordinator: Ereka Williams, Ph.D.
 Email: ewilliam@ncat.edu Phone: (336) 334-7848 Department Chair: Anthony Graham, Ph.D.
 Email: agraham@ncat.edu Phone: (336) 334-7848

 The Master of Arts in Education (MAEd) Elementary Education program prepares highly-qualified K-6 classroom teachers who utilize research-verified pedagogical approaches to engage students from diverse populations in developmentally-appropriate, rigorous, and relevant instruction.
 Through courses in research and inquiry, current research in the elementary classroom, standards and accountability, and issues and trends in urban education, candidates in the Master of Arts in Education, Elementary Education program develop knowledge, skills, dispositions, and professional attitudes that empower them to become lifelong learners, skilled researchers, and exemplary educational leaders inside and outside K-6 learning contexts while concurrently developing the skills necessary to attain certification from the National Board Professional Teaching Standards.
-The MAEd program in Elementary Education is aligned with professional standards commensurate with the Interstate Teacher Assessment and Support Consortium (InTASC), the National Council for the Accreditation of Teacher Education (NCATE), the North Carolina Department of Public Instruction (MCDPI), and National Board Professional Teaching Standards (NBPTS).
-The Master of Arts in Education (MAEd) program in Elementary Education is an accredited program by the National Council for the Accreditation of Teacher Education (NCATE) and by the North Carolina Department of Public Instruction (NCDPI).
+The MAEd program in Elementary Education is aligned with professional standards commensurate with the Interstate Teacher Assessment and Support Consortium (InTASC), the National Council for the Accreditation of Teacher Education (NCATE), the North Carolina Department of Public Instruction (MAEd) program in Elementary Education is an accredited program by the National Council for the Accreditation (NCATE) and by the North Carolina Department of Public Instruction of Teacher Education is an accredited program by the National Council for the Accreditation (NCATE) and by the North Carolina Department of Public.